 The truth about sharks

-What is the number one thing you want everyone to know about sharks?
+What is the number one thing you want people to know about sharks?

-One of the most important messages I try to get across, and also one of the things I think is coolest about sharks, is that there is no ‘typical’ shark.
+One of the most important messages is that there is no ‘typical’ shark.

-In fact, there are more than 500 species of sharks, and they are all different and unique!
-Each species is perfectly adapted to its needs and environment, and this makes the diversity of sharks really fascinating.
+In fact, there are more than 500 species of sharks.
+They are all different and unique!
+Each species is perfectly adapted to its needs and environment and this makes the diversity of sharks really fascinating.

 Why do you love them so much?

 Sharks are absolutely incredible animals.
-I first became interested in them when I realised that so much of what we hear about sharks is incorrect, or at least really biased towards the less pleasant things that they are capable of.
-But there is so much to these animals, and the more we learn about them, the more incredible they become.
-Sharks are also a super important part of our planet’s aquatic ecosystems, and I love the oceans!
+I first became interested in them when I realised that so much of what we hear about sharks is incorrect or at least very biased.
+There is so much more to sharks.
+The more we learn about them, the more incredible they become.
+Sharks are also an important part of our planet’s aquatic ecosystems.

 How can we help protect and keep our sharks thriving?

-Sharks are currently at risk from a number of things.
-These include fishing, human-caused changes to their habitat and broader environmental changes, mostly from climate change.
+Sharks are currently at risk from fishing, human-caused changes to their habitat and broader environmental changes, mostly from climate change.

-The number one thing is to learn about them – investigate all of the little (and big) things that make them fascinating and good.
-Then talk about what you’ve learned to help others (especially your parents!) to better understand the true nature of sharks and all the things that make these animals special – instead of something to be feared.
+The number one thing is to learn about them.
+Investigate all of the little (and big) things that make sharks fascinating and good.
+Then share what you have learned to help other better understand the true nature of sharks.

 What misconception about sharks would like to right?

 Unfortunately, sometimes this has really sad outcomes for people who share the water with sharks.
 It’s important to remember, though, that biting and eating are important, natural behaviours for sharks.
-They bite to investigate things they might not fully understand (and also to eat), and just like all other animals, they need to eat to survive!
+They bite to investigate things they might not fully understand and just like all other animals, they need to eat to survive!

-Seeing a shark so close to places where we swim and play can be a bit scary, but sharks aren’t coming close to shore to frighten us, and this isn’t a threatening behaviour.
-Coastal environments and habitats are really important for many species of sharks.
+Seeing a shark so close to places where we swim and play can be a bit scary, but they aren’t coming close to shore to frighten us.
+Coastal habitats are really important for many species of sharks.
 This might be where they find their food, have their babies, or where the water conditions are just right for the sharks’ needs.